 For the LiDAR redwoods, Chris Atkins preferred camping, and we spent many evenings enjoying campfires and talking about the day's adventures as fog rolled-in over the redwood park.
 The few times I helped Steve Sillett, cabin lodging was in style, with home-cooked meals.

 Later, Zane Moore and John Montague entered the scene.
 Zane especially for albino redwoods, and John particulary for large coast redwoods.
 As I lean a bit more to champioin photography locations in the redwoods in the future, I can see Zane or John picking up steam through remaining unexplored valleys of Redwood National and State Parks.
 I still have strong interest, but I started photography as a profession through my redwoods experience and plan to focus on that niche more in addtion to portraits and wedding photography.

-Image ... giants from the new era of discovery
+Image ... giants encountered during the new era of discovery